We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Made from free-range chicken or grass-fed bison or beef, DNX bars are free of added sugars.
 Additional ingredients include egg whites, dates, dehydrated vegetables, nuts, seeds, and spices.

 For an extra boost of nutrition, the bars boast sacha inchi oil.
-Also called sacha peanut, sacha inchi (Plukenetia volubilis) is a plant that produces seeds rich in calcium, vitamin A, and essential omega-3 fatty acids, which may reduce inflammation (
+Also called sacha peanut, sacha inchi (Plukenetia volubilis) is a plant that produces seeds that are rich in calcium, vitamin A, and essential omega-3 fatty acids, which may reduce inflammation (

 DNX bars offer comparable amounts of nutrients.
 For example, their bar made from grass-fed beef, uncured bacon, and jalapeños provides 140 calories, 9 grams of fat, 1 gram of net carbs, 1 gram of sugar, and 14 grams of protein.